Inclusive $B$-meson flavour-tagging algorithm at LHCb: Inclusive flavour-tagger training

 All four track categories are included in the IFT.
 The SSF, OSD and OSF categories carry information on the initial flavour of the signal \PB meson, in particular through the charge of the track and additional particle-identification (PID) information.
 The information provided by the OSD and OSF categories is nearly independent of the signal \PB-meson kinematics.
 On the other hand, the type of SSF track depends on the type of the light quark in the signal \PB meson.
 Pions and protons are produced along with a \Bz meson, while kaons are produced along with a \Bs meson.
 Therefore, to achieve an optimal performance, the classifiers for \Bz and \Bs mesons are trained independently on different samples.
 The \Bz tagger is trained on simulated events containing \mbox{$\Bz\to\jpsi\Kstarz$} decays and the \Bs tagger on simulated events containing \mbox{$\Bs\to\jpsi\phi$} decays.

 Another aspect to consider for the construction of the neural network is the variation of the number of tracks in each event.
 The data samples of this study were collected at an instantaneous luminosity of $2\times 10^{33}\cm^{-2}\sec^{-1}$, for which the number of reconstructed tracks per event is approximately 40, with a small fraction of events containing more than 100 tracks.
 The DeepSets neural network architecture allows a variable number of inputs, making it a suitable choice of classifier.
 In addition, it provides an advantage in training duration that is an order of magnitude shorter than similar architectures such as recurrent neural networks.
+DeepSets architectures have been successfully employed in the development of flavour-tagging methods, such as in the OS jet tagger by the CMS collaboration~\cite{CMS:2024znt}.